-The city of Nuremberg has been brewing red beer since the Middle Ages.
-As with most historic and important things, there is some disagreement over whether the beer originated in Nuremberg or in Belgium.
+In Nuremberg, they have been brewing red beer since at least the Middle Ages.
+As with most historic and important things, there is some disagreement over whether the beer is originally from Nuremberg or from Belgium.
 But, similar to the Bavarian purity law for beer (the Reinheitsgebot, which carefully controls use of ingredients), Nuremberg breweries follow local regulations for Rotbier.
 These regulations strictly regulate what ingredients can be used.
 Since 1303, Nuremberg breweries may only use barley malt for their beer.

 Rotbier is a bottom-fermented beer.
 The fermentation process is done slowly and at low temperatures.
 For this reason, the yeast that’s added to the beer falls to the bottom.